DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-bootstrapping.md

 Once these pieces are in place, Remix will supply the component with the client configuration for the current user.
 It can then be provided to the React SDK by passing it to the `bootstrapConfig` option of the `DevCycleProvider`.
-From this point downwards in the component tree, the React SDK will return Variable values from this bootstrapped config during serverside rendering, and will hydrate with the same configuration on the client.
+From this point downwards in the component tree, the React SDK will return Variable values from this bootstrapped config during server-side rendering, and will hydrate with the same configuration on the client.